Should Your Child Get Baseline Concussion Testing?

 Who should get baseline testing?

 For boys, studies show tackle football carries the highest risk of concussion, with lacrosse, ice hockey and wrestling also with high risks.
-For girls' sports, soccer carries the highest risk of concussion, followed by lacrosse, field hockey and basketball.
+For girls' sports, soccer and cheerleading carry the highest risk of concussion, followed by lacrosse, field hockey and basketball.

 How to prepare for baseline concussion testing?